Mahoney, Maureen E.

 Retired Partner

-Ms. Mahoney has also been ranked by Washingtonian magazine as one of the top five lawyers in Washington, D.C.
+Maureen has also been ranked by Washingtonian magazine as one of the top five lawyers in Washington, D.C.
 During the 2006 Term of the Supreme Court, she argued four cases – more than any other advocate in private practice.
 The American Lawyer described her appellate group as “peerless.”
 Chambers USA reported that lawyers have described her as "a truly gifted advocate" with "phenomenal success at getting the Supreme Court to accept cases."
-In 2015, Chambers USA recognized Ms. Mahoney with the Lifetime Achievement and Outstanding Contribution to the Legal Profession award and Lawdragon 500 acknowledged her as a top 25 litigator and inducted her into their “Hall of Fame.”
+In 2015, Chambers USA recognized Maureen with the Lifetime Achievement and Outstanding Contribution to the Legal Profession award and Lawdragon 500 acknowledged her as a top 25 litigator and inducted her into their “Hall of Fame.”

-At the time of her retirement, Ms. Mahoney was a member of the American Academy of Appellate Lawyers and the American College of Trial Lawyers.
+At the time of her retirement, Maureen was a member of the American Academy of Appellate Lawyers and the American College of Trial Lawyers.
 She has been recognized as a leading appellate lawyer by the Legal Times and Chambers USA.
-Ms. Mahoney was cited as one of the leading Appellate Litigation lawyers in the Washington, D.C. market by Chambers & Partners in its 2008 Global Directory and described as “a truly gifted advocate who would make anyone’s shortlist.”
+Maureen was cited as one of the leading Appellate Litigation lawyers in the Washington, D.C. market by Chambers & Partners in its 2008 Global Directory and described as “a truly gifted advocate who would make anyone’s shortlist.”
 The National Law Journal identified her as one of the 100 most influential lawyers in America and named her runner-up for “Lawyer of the Year” in 2007, second only to Pakistan Chief Justice Iftikhar Muhammad Chaudhry.
-Ms. Mahoney received the prestigious Rex Lee Advocacy Award from the J. Rueben Clark Law Society.
+Maureen received the prestigious Rex Lee Advocacy Award from the J. Rueben Clark Law Society.
 She also served as a member of the Advisory Board of The William H. Rehnquist Center on the Constitutional Structures of Government, as a member of the Advisory Committee on Appellate Rules to the United States Judicial Conference, and on the Executive Committee of the Supreme Court Historical Society.
 She was elected a fellow of the American Academy of Arts and Sciences in 2012.

 Education